Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Atypical Depression.md

 Psychotherapy
 Psychotherapy, particularly cognitive behavioral therapy (CBT), is a common treatment for most forms of depression, including atypical depression.
 CBT teaches clients to identify and change any negative or unhelpful belief patterns.

-In a 2013 studyTrusted Source, participants with depression were given either a 16-week course of the antidepressant paroxetine or a course of CBT.
+In a 2013 study, participants with depression were given either a course of antidepressants or a course of CBT.
 Both treatments reduced cognitive and suicidal symptoms; however, CBT was more effective at reducing certain atypical symptoms, such as overeating and oversleeping.

 Living with atypical depression
 If you live with atypical depression, there are several things you can do to assist in your treatment.
 These include exercise, a healthy diet, and reaching out for support.